SPSC and MPMC Queues

 | Michael-Scott MPMC (1p1c) | 95 | 105 |

-The SPSC ring buffer leads with an absolute advantage.
-The mutex version is nearly 5 times slower, with the main overhead coming from lock acquisition and release—even in uncontended SPSC scenarios, lock() and unlock() each require an atomic instruction plus a memory barrier.
-The Michael-Scott queue is faster than mutex in 1p1c mode, but more than 3 times slower than the SPSC ring buffer—the overhead of those two CAS operations is very real.
+The SPSC ring buffer leads by an absolute advantage.
+The mutex version is nearly 5 times slower, with the main overhead coming from lock acquisition and release—even in a contention-free SPSC scenario, lock() and unlock() each require an atomic instruction plus a memory barrier.
+The Michael-Scott queue is faster than mutex in 1p1c mode, but more than 3 times slower than the SPSC ring buffer—the overhead of those two CAS operations is real.

 Four Producers Four Consumers (MPMC)